 large, heavy-bottomed saucepan

-1. Put the strawberries in the refrigerator while you work on the rhubarb.
+To chill the strawberries, place them in the refrigerator while you work on the rhubarb.

-2. Combine the rhubarb, water, sugar and salt in a large, heavy-bottomed saucepan and stir to dissolve the sugar.
-Bring to a boil and then reduce to the heat to a low, steady simmer.
-Cook until the rhubarb is tender and falling apart, 10-20 minutes.
-(Add a little more water if the compote is too dry.)
+Prepare the rhubarb by rinsing it in cold water and then chopping it in approximately 1 inch pieces.
+Combine the rhubarb, water, sugar and salt in a large, saucepan and stir to dissolve the sugar.
+Bring to a boil and then reduce to low heat, and allow it to steadily simmer.
+Cook until the rhubarb is soft and easily falls apart, 20 minutes.
+If the mixture becomes dry, add a little more water.

-3. Meanwhile, wash and drain the strawberries.
-Halve small to medium strawberries.
-Cut larger strawberries into quarters.
-Divide the sliced strawberries into individual bowls and put them back in the refrigerator to chill.
+Next, rinse and drain the strawberries.
+Cut the strawberries in halves or quarters depending on their size.
+Place the sliced strawberries into individual serving bowls and put them back in the refrigerator to chill.

-4. When the compote is ready, spoon a little over each bowl of strawberries.
-Sprinkle the sliced mint and orange zest over each bowl and then garnish with a dollop of Greek yogurt and a mint leaf.
+When the compote is ready, spoon a little over the strawberries in each bowl.
+Sprinkle the sliced mint and orange zest over each one and then garnish with a dollop of Greek yogurt and a mint leaf.